-The hotel’s West End location is excellent, especially when exploring with a stroller – we were able to walk to many of the sights including Oxford Circus, Hyde Park and The British Museum.
+The hotel’s West End location is excellent, especially when looking for things to do in London with kids and exploring with a stroller – we were able to walk to many of the sights including Oxford Circus, Hyde Park and The British Museum.

 Find Prices and Availability at the Langham here.